Mick-abc123/School-Project/README.md

-# Pygame GUI with Level Selection
+# Pygame GUI with different levels

-This is a simple Pygame project that provides a graphical user interface (GUI) with a level selection feature for a game.
-It demonstrates how to create menu and level selection screens, add buttons, and manage level availability using a configuration file.
+This is a simple Pygame project that has a GUI with levels to complete.
+It will be a 2D fighting game

 ## Features